 Ziv-afilbercept is a type of anti-angiogenesis agent.
 It works by blocking the action of a protein called vascular endothelial growth factor (VEGF), which may prevent the growth of new blood vessels that tumors need to grow.
 In essence, it kills tumors by cutting off their blood supply.

 Ziv-afilbercept has the potential to cause several serious side effects.
-There are some things you can do to manage the more common side effects of Ziv-afilbercept.
+There are some things you can do to manage the more common side effects of ziv-afilbercept.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.

-Try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
+Your oncology team can recommend medications to relieve diarrhea.
+Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
-Soluble fiber is found in some foods that absorbs fluid and can help relieve diarrhea.
-Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange and grapefruit sections, boiled potatoes, white rice and products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
+Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
+Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
 Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
-Read Low Fiber Diet for Diarrhea for more tips.

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4 F), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 Tips to preventing infection:

 Platelets help your blood clot, so when the count is low you are at a higher risk of bleeding.
 Let your doctor or nurse know if you have any excess bruising or bleeding, including nose bleeds, bleeding gums or blood in your urine or stool.
-If your platelet count becomes too low, you may receive a transfusion of platelets.
+If the platelet count becomes too low, you may receive a transfusion of platelets.

 Certain cancer treatments can cause sores or soreness in your mouth and/or throat.
 Notify your doctor or nurse if your mouth, tongue, inside of your cheek or throat becomes white, ulcerated or painful.
 Performing regular mouth care can help prevent or manage mouth sores.
 If mouth sores become painful, your doctor or nurse can recommend a pain reliever.

 Patients may experience minor bleeding, such as a nosebleed.
-Serious bleeding has also occurred in patients treated with this medication, including coughing up blood, bleeding into the stomach, vomiting blood, bleeding in the brain (stroke), nosebleeds and blood in the urine.
+Serious bleeding has also occurred in patients treated with this medication, including coughing up blood, bleeding into the stomach, blood in stool, vomiting blood, bleeding in the brain (stroke), nosebleeds and blood in the urine.
 People who have had serious bleeding should not take this medication.
 These events are uncommon, though if they occur, ziv-afilbercept should be discontinued.
 While a nosebleed may not seem like much of a concern, you should notify your healthcare team right away if you develop bleeding of any sort.